vlad17/vlad17.github.io/_posts/2017-01-24-semaphore-barrier.md

 Now, here's the main question:

-**Can we implement an arbitrary barrier, capable of blocking `n` threads, with semaphores and control flow?
-Without control flow (non-recursive programs)?**
+**Can we implement an arbitrary barrier, capable of blocking `n` threads, with semaphores and no control flow?
+With control flow?**

 Now, can we do so _efficiently_, using as few semaphores as possible?
 In as little time per thread as possible?